ballerina-platform/ballerina-dev-website/learn/calling-java-code-from-ballerina.md

 snakeyaml-1.25.pom 100% [=================================================] 37/37 KB (0:00:00 / 0:00:00)
 snakeyaml-1.25.jar 100% [===============================================] 297/297 KB (0:00:01 / 0:00:00)

-Updated the Ballerina.toml file with new platform libraries.
+Updated the `Ballerina.toml` file with the new platform libraries.

-Following jars were added to the classpath:
+The following JARs were added to the classpath:
 	snakeyaml-1.25.jar

 Generating bindings for: